nafis-muktashid/CSE331L-CC/README.md

-Some assembly NSU has taught
+Some assembly Youtube, ChatGPT, NSU has taught